OpenSIPS/opensips-cli/docs/modules/database.md

 ```
 The command above will create the `rtpproxy_sockets` table.

-A drop command will prompt the user whether he really wants to drop the
+A drop command will prompt the user whether they really want to drop the
 database or not:

 ```